 - Statistical tests: It includes tests to check the data validity for a particular model.

-Here I have used Iris dataset for data exploration.
+Here I have used the Iris dataset for data exploration.
 You can download the dataset from the link below:

-Descriptive statistics is a way through which data is summarized quantitatively using coefficients like mean, median, mode, variance, spread, distribution etc.
+Descriptive statistics is a way through which data is summarized quantitatively using coefficients like mean, median, mode, variance, spread, distribution, etc.

 Coefficients for descriptive statistics: